thschleicher/weblogic-buildpack/docs/container-wls-trimmed.md

       Ensure the WebLogic Server binary is available at the location indicated by the index.yml referred by the weblogic repository_root

-  * The **preferAppConfig** flag allows overriding of the app bundle configurations with that of the buildpack bundle configurations.
+  * The **prefer_app_config** flag allows overriding of the app bundle configurations with that of the buildpack bundle configurations.

   The weblogic-buildpack can override the app bundled configuration for subsystems like jdbc, jms etc.
   The script for generating the domain would be pulled from the buildpack configuration (under resources/wls/script).